-Gail Goestenkors, who has 20 years of power-five head coach experience and is a member of the Women’s Basketball Hall of Fame, is in her first year as an assistant coach at Kentucky.
+Gail Goestenkors, who has 20 years of power-five head coach experience and is a member of the Women’s Basketball Hall of Fame, is in her second year with Kentucky.
+She is currently serving her first year as the special assistant to the head coach in 2022-23.
+Last season, she served as an assistant coach, helping Kentucky to 10 straight wins en route to the 2022 SEC Tournament Championship title.

 Goestenkors brings an incredible amount of experience to Lexington.
 The 2015 Women’s Basketball Hall of Fame inductee has succeeded at every stop in her illustrious 30-plus year career, including head coaching positions at Duke and Texas, WNBA assistant coach stops with the Los Angeles Sparks and Indiana Fever and numerous head and assistant coach roles with USA Basketball.